duneanalytics/docs/docs/app/decoding-contracts.md

 !!! note

-    Submission might take a few days to get processed, please be patient with us! 🙏
+    Submission are usully processed within a few hours on weekdays.

 ### Advanced options